Pchank/caffe-sal/README.md

 1) training

   The training code is in ./models/Amulet and ./models/UCF.
-For saving memory, we use the BN method implemented by Alex Kendall etal.
+For saving memory, we use the BN method implemented by Alex Kendall etal http://mi.eng.cam.ac.uk/projects/segnet/.
 The training is followed as examples in Caffe.
 The only need is changing the path of data files.

 2) testing